I’d like to understand what is a Jenkins executor, and how to best manage executors

 build.
 Please see Jenkins Terminology for more details regarding

-executors, nodes/slaves, as well as other foundational pieces of Jenkins.
+executors, nodes/agents, as well as other foundational pieces of Jenkins.

 CloudBees Jenkins Operations Center (CJOC) has six licensing options.